 MSI Afterburner is a software application developed by MSI.
 It is a utility application that allows you to monitor and overclock your GPU.
-You can view detailed information on your graphics hardware or adjust your GPU settings such as GPU clock speed, GPU voltage, memory clock speed, fan speed, and more.
+You can view detailed information about your graphics hardware or adjust your GPU settings, such as GPU clock speed, GPU voltage, memory clock speed, fan speed, etc.

 DOWNLOAD MSI AFTERBURNER

-To show the operating status of the graphics card more accurately, Afterburner offers a complete monitoring function: all important information, including the GPU core clock, memory clock, temperature, voltage and fan speed, has a real-time on-screen monitor in games and real-time information on the Windows tray icon.
-All settings can be saved as 5 profiles, users can quickly switch to different configurations with the quick access keys.
+To show the operating status of the graphics card more accurately, Afterburner offers a comprehensive monitoring function: all important information, including GPU core clock, memory clock, temperature, voltage and fan speed, is available on-screen in games, and real-time information is available in the Windows tray icon.
+All settings can be saved as 5 profiles, users can quickly switch to different settings with the hot keys.

-The new version of Afterburner not only supports the latest NVIDIA GeForce 500 and AMD Radeon HD 6000 graphics cards, but also incorporates video capture into the Predator game.
-Gamers can now capture all of their most intense moments in their favorite games and share them with the world on sites like YouTube.
+The new version of Afterburner not only supports the latest NVIDIA GeForce 500 and AMD Radeon HD 6000 graphics cards, but also incorporates the video capture feature into the Predator game.
+Gamers can now capture all of your most intense moments in your favorite games and share them with the world on sites like YouTube.

 MSI AFTERBURNER TUTORIAL